unitb/literate-unitb/Code/merging_concurrent.md

  5. The set of private variable of each

 ## Automated Construction of Control Flow Graphs

+ * Break down schedules into atomic conjuncts and their negation
+ * Form a predicate lattice
+ * Predicate graphs
+ 	1. link two predicates if they share a clause which is negated in one and not the other
+ 	2. link two predicates if they do not share an opposite clause but share other clauses
+ * Test stable predicates
+	 * predicate involving only local variables are trivially stable
+	 * test ahead of time or upon necessity?
+ * Make a bipartite graph with events and predicates
+	 * evt → P: { sch } evt { P }
+	 * P → evt: sch ⇒ P or P ⇒ ¬sch
+	 * (Hoare graph)
+ * Make and merge sequences
+	 * G₀ → evt₀ { P₁ } G₁ → evt₁
+	 	- { G₀ } evt₀ { P₁ }
+ 	 * the above with G₂ → evt₂

 ## Verifying the Control Flow Graphs
+### Definitions

 Precondition:
 :	The events are partitioned between processes